 Martin de Jong – Scientific director and Professor Erasmus School of Law & Rotterdam School of Management

-Studies questions of corporate social responsibility in the context of financial markets.
+Emilio studies questions of corporate social responsibility in the context of financial markets.
 As part of the Initiative and in cooperation with researchers from Zurich and Oxford, Marti will do research on shareholder engagement as a driver of sustainability.

 "My research focuses on how pressure from shareholders makes companies more or less sustainable.
 On the one side, I explore how shareholder engagement can make companies more sustainable.
 On the other hand, I analyze how pressure from activist hedge funds can undermine companies' sustainability efforts."

 Yogi is specialized in environmental philosophy at the intersection of public health policy.
 His work in the Dynamics of Inclusive Prosperity Initiative focuses on the impact of the chemical and fossil fuel industries on health and the environment.
 He especially examines the unintended consequences and synergistic harms of pollution in its various forms vis-à-vis environmental justice, harms on nonhuman organisms, and ecological and intergenerational impact.
 The positive program stemming from this investigation is what he calls “disruptive regulation,” analyzing best practices in ecology and health that meet human needs through shared agency, non-domination, and sustainability.
 Particular projects include carbon tax, glyphosate, e-waste and industrial epidemics (how industrial processes generate chronic disease).

 “I use systems thinking to approach societal and political equity and sustainability issues, based on long-range environmental and health perspectives.”